Li Jing (deity)

-Li Jing, also known as Pagoda-Bearing Heavenly King Li is a figure in Chinese mythology and a god in Chinese folk religion.
-He carries a tower that can capture any spirit, demon or god within its walls.
+He is a popular character in Asian folklores and a deity in Buddhism, Taoism, Hinduism, Chinese folk religion and in many other asian folk religion-combined.
+He carries a pagoda that can capture any spirit, demon or god within its walls.
 He also appears in the classic Chinese novels Journey to the West and Fengshen Yanyi (Investiture of the Gods).
-He is an analogue of Vaisravana.
+He is an analogue of Vaisravana or Kubera who appears in Indian epic classic novels Mahabharata and Ramayana.